Students in the atrium

 Time commitment

-Program length is one, two, or three years of full-time study, dependent on entry route, specialization and program location; six years maximum.
+Program length is two or three years of full-time study dependent on entry route.
+You must take courses when they are offered – there are no scheduled breaks; six years maximum.

 Supervisor